Deep Clone for Jira

 You may close the dialogue at any time without the cloning process to be interrupted.
 Note however that if you start editing the issue right away, your changes may be overwritten until the cloning process is finished.

 Alternatively, you may also choose the “Clone immediately” button to skip the “create issue” screen and clone the issue immediately.
-However, if the addon cannot extract all required fields from the original issue, the button will be greyed out and you’ll have to use the “Create and confirm” button.
+However, if the app cannot extract all required fields from the original issue, the button will be greyed out and you’ll have to use the “Create and confirm” button.

 For commonly used clone actions, you may define presets which will reuse the previously defined clone settings.